Policy Map (WatchGuard Cloud)

 About the Internal-Policy Traffic Flow

 When you review traffic flows in Policy Map, you might see the Internal-Policy traffic flow.
 Unlike the other traffic flows in Policy Map, this traffic flow does not show connections through one policy (or protocol).
 Instead, the Internal-Policy traffic flow includes this traffic:

 - IPSec traffic that uses the ESP or AH protocol

 - Any traffic to or from a cluster interface in a FireCluster

 - Traffic through a GRE tunnel from localhost to an IPSec tunnel

 - UDP traffic from localhost port 68 to destination port 67 (DHCP)

 - UDP traffic from destination port 67 to localhost port 68 (DHCP)

 - Traffic to or from an interface with the GRE protocol

-Though the Internal-Policy traffic flow appears in Policy Map when traffic through the device meets these conditions, Internal-Policy does not appear in the list of policies for your device in Policy Manager or the Fireware Web UI.
+Though the Internal-Policy traffic flow shows in Policy Map when traffic through the device meets these conditions, Internal-Policy does not show in the list of policies for your device in Policy Manager or the Fireware Web UI.